Regional geophysical survey data

 Magnetic anomaly grids of Western Australia (latest versions)

-GSWA has generated magnetic anomaly grid compilations at 80, 40 and 20 metres in cell size by merging grids from Federal and State Government datasets, acquired with a line spacing of 500 metres or less, and from more than 1600 open file company datasets at various line spacings.
-The Geoscience Australia magnetic grid of Australia V6 2015 is used as a base reference grid and also to fill in any background areas where closer spaced data is not available.
+GSWA has generated magnetic anomaly grid compilations at 80, 40 and 20 metres in cell size by merging grids from Federal and State Government datasets, acquired with a line spacing of 500 metres or less, and from numerous open file company datasets at various line spacings.
+The Geoscience Australia magnetic grid of Australia is used as a base reference grid and also to fill in any background areas where closer spaced data is not available.

 The latest grid data files in ER Mapper format may be downloaded via the links below or from the Pawsey Centre public data store.
 Image files for each grid are supplied in JP2 and KMZ formats.
 They are displayed in colour with relief shading, or greyscale.
 Refer to the relevant metadata sheet for further details.